QuantEcon/lecture-python-intro/lectures/olg.md

 - $w_t$ is the wage rate at time
 - $R_{t+1}$ is time $t+1$ rental rate of capital.

-The second constraint incorporates notion that individuals only spend money on their own end of life consumption.
-Also, Since $u(\cdot)$ is strictly increasing, both constraints will hold as equalities.
+The second constraint incorporates the notion that individuals only spend money on their own end of life consumption.
+Also, Since $u$ is strictly increasing, both constraints will hold as equalities.

-Substituting $s_t$ we get from the first constraint into the second constraint we get $c^2_{t+1}$ in terms of $c^1_t$, i.e.,
+Substituting $s_t$ from the first constraint into the second we get $c^2_{t+1}$ in terms of $c^1_t$, i.e.,

 ```{math}
 :label: c_2_olg